Vector-based feedback of continuous wave radiofrequency compression cavity for ultrafast electron diffraction: Abstract

 \section{Abstract}

-The temporal resolution of ultrafast electron diffraction (UED) at non relativistic beam energies ($\lesssim$ 100 keV) suffers from space charge induced electron pulse broadening.
-We describe the implementation of a radiofrequency (RF) cavity operating in the continuous wave regime to compress high repetition rate electron bunches from a 40.4 kV DC photoinjector for ultrafast electron diffraction applications.
-A feedback loop based on the demodulated I and Q signals from an antenna located inside the cavity allows for the improvement of stability of both the phase and amplitude of the RF fields leading to $<$ 200 fs temporal resolution in pump-probe studies.
+The temporal resolution of ultrafast electron diffraction (UED) at weakly relativistic beam energies ($\lesssim$ 100 keV) suffers from space-charge induced electron pulse broadening.
+We describe the implementation of a radio frequency (RF) cavity operating in the continuous wave regime to compress high repetition rate electron bunches from a 40.4 kV DC photoinjector for ultrafast electron diffraction applications.
+Active stabilization of the RF amplitude and phase through a feedback loop based on the demodulated in-phase and quadrature components of the RF signal is demonstrated.
+This scheme yields 144$\pm$19~fs RMS temporal resolution in pump-probe studies.